-Land Trust Chief Executive, Euan Hall, said the charity is ‘delighted to be recognised’ with a nomination for Charity of the Year at the 2021 Charity Times Awards after a year which saw the Trust welcome over two million people to its sites for the very first time.
+Land Trust Chief Executive, Euan Hall, said the charity is ‘delighted to be recognised’ with nominations for Charity of the Year and Property Innovation Award at the 2021 Charity Times Awards after a year which saw the Trust welcome over two million people to its sites for the very first time.

 The Trust is nominated in the category for charities with an income of £1million – £10 million and will face competition from the following organisations:

 Like many other businesses and organisations across the country, the Land Trust faced a number of unique challenges throughout the Covid-19 pandemic.

 While the Trust’s charitable delivery was affected due to restrictions imposed to tackle the pandemic the charity was still able to deliver a great deal during this time, with a focus on their five key charitable objectives of:

 • Health and wellbeing